-calculating expected emission reductions in section B.5 Description of Direct readings from the temperature-meter installed.
-The equipment is measurement methods connected to a supervisory computer system, which counts continuously the and procedures to be temperature measured. applied: QA/QC procedures to Flow meters with temperature reading should be subject to a regular be applied: maintenance and testing regime to ensure accuracy.
-Any comment: - Modern flow-meters usually include temperature and pressure readings.
-Thus, they automatically converts the flow measured to Nm 3 ; - Calibration of the equipment will be made according with the manufacturers recommendations. - Monitoring under responsibility of the PROBIOGAS-JP's operators (the team, the organizational structure and the management structure will be defined after the project's implementation).
+calculating expected emission reductions in section B.5 Description of measurement methods and procedures to be applied: Direct readings from the temperature-meter installed.
+The equipment is connected to a supervisory computer system, which counts continuously the temperature measured.
+QA/QC procedures to be applied: Flow meters with temperature reading should be subject to a regular maintenance and testing regime to ensure accuracy.
+Any comment: Modern flow-meters usually include temperature and pressure readings.
+Thus, they automatically converts the flow measured to Nm3; Calibration of the equipment will be made according with the manufacturers recommendations.
+Monitoring under responsibility of the PROBIOGAS-JP's operators (the defined after the project's implementation).